 Last year’s award was given to the Philippine news website Rappler in recognition of the site’s innovative approach to journalism and audience engagement as well as its determination to hold authorities accountable despite aggressive attacks on its operations.
 Rappler and its founder, Maria Ressa, have been the targets of growing government harassment in retaliation for the site’s critical journalism.

 Recent honourees have included Turkish broadcasting platform Medyascope, the Mexican press rights group Periodistas de a Pie and the news organization Al-Monitor.
 The full list of Free Media Pioneers can be found here.

-In line with the theme of this year’s World Congress, IPI and IMS encourage nominations of quality media outlets that, through innovative projects and approaches to reporting, have brought positive changes to their societies and communities.
+In line with the theme of this year’s World Congress, IPI and IMS encourage nominations of quality media outlets that, through innovative projects and approaches to reporting, have contributed to defending quality journalism as a public good.